slobentanzer/causality_perspective_2023/manuscript.md

 In this light, what are the reasons to be sceptical about the capacity of molecular foundation models to understand the “grammar” of the cell?

-**Explainability**: For one, large transformer models are not explainable due to their large number of parameters and non-linearities.
+**Explainability**: For one, large transformer models (i.e., billions of parameters) are not explainable due to their high complexity.
-As such, there is no way to scrutinise their reasoning beyond the output they produce.
+As such, there is often no way to scrutinise their reasoning beyond the output they produce [@doi:10.48550/arXiv.2108.07258;@doi:10.3390/diagnostics12071557].
 What seems simple in the case of language models - the famous Turing test can be performed by any human with a basic understanding of language - is exceedingly difficult in the molecular space, where many causal relationships are still unknown [@doi:10.1038/d41586-023-02361-7].
 Yet the only way to scrutinise and subsequently improve the reasoning capabilities of a model is precisely this explicit validation of its predictions in an interpretable setting.